 - If there are any signs of dents and scratches.

-- the color of the emission from the exhaust pipe.
+- the color of the exhaust smoke.

 - If all the lights and indicators are working properly.